kcri-tz/sans/README.md

     -b, --bootstrap	 Perform bootstrapping with the specified number of replicates
                    	 Default: no bootstrapping

+    -T --threads     Number of threads to create
+                     Default: As many as cores (including virtual)

     -v, --verbose 	 Print information messages during execution